 Sunday is a perfect day to escape the city and breathe in some fresh South Downs air.
 Stroll around The Long Man of Wilmington before visiting The Sussex Ox to experience roasts using meat and vegetables fresh from their farm just two miles away.
 If a pint of ale is a must on a Sunday, head over to The Shepherd and Dog or to The Sportsman Pub which has a climbing frame for the kids.
 Check out more Sussex pubs.

 Why not treat yourself to a glamorous Sunday lunch in one of Brighton’s sleek and sexy venues.
 Sunday best and all that… Lots of our favourite Brighton hotels serve roasts, including GB1 Restaurant, Chez Mal, and The Hilton.
 For a little more country magic head to the beautiful grounds of Ghyll Manor, Wickwoods Hotel & Spa or Mid Sussex Golf Club.

 With Brighton championing all things plant based right now, Sunday roast options for vegans and vegetarians are certainly not getting left behind.
-From banging nut roasts to alternative Sunday lunch options, we have put together a list of our favourites for you to try here.
+From banging nut roasts to alternative Sunday lunch options, we have put together a list of our favourite vegetarian and vegan roasts.
 We love The Roundhill, The Mesmerist and The Black Lion for their veggie options.

 Sunday roast fit for royalty.
 Now we’ve got your attention.
 The Salt Room and The Coal Shed offer feasting style roast dinners with meat and accompaniments served to the table for sharing.
 A 500g cut of 35 day aged Black Angus Aberdeen sirloin is served alongside roast potatoes to die for and buttery seasonal veg.
-Book a table here.
+Book a table at the Coal Shed.